ayomiidoherty/Data-Analysis-Projects/README.md

 + **P3**: 3,074
 - **P4**: 1,125 **(lowest contribution)**

-**P1** and **P3** dominate the estimated sales for December 31st respectively.
+**P1** and **P3** dominate the estimated sales for December 31st.
 These products exhibit strong consumer demand and should remain focal points in inventory planning for peak periods.
 Retail centers should consider opening on December 31st, as the estimated sales figures indicate significant revenue potential from **P1** and **P3**.